-United in Kindness is a collaborative program which includes several local non-profit organizations around the county who have an interest in addressing issues of bullying in our schools and neighborhoods.
-The coalition promotes anti-bullying efforts through public awareness, education, and community forums.
+United in Kindness is a collaborative program, which includes several local non-profit and government organizations and the Frederick County Public School System, who share an interest in addressing issues of bullying in our schools and communities.
+The Coalition promotes anti-bullying efforts through awareness, education and community forums.

 Character Playbook was designed for middle school students as a way to prioritize and deal with bullying, as well as the rapidly increasing suicide rate, a result of that.
 The program consists of six online modules designed to increase students' understanding of how to address scenarios involving topics such as when and how to intervene in a conflict, selecting appropriate channels for communication, and following steps to make smart decisions.